 “Don’t forget the big yard and covered patio and the pool,” Todd said.
 “A pool’s really important in Davis.
 I read that it gets real hot during the summer.”

-“Does it have air conditioning?”
+“Does the house have air conditioning?”
 I asked.

 “Yes,” Dad replied.
 “It has two units, one for the first floor and one for the second floor.
 I asked Donna to get me copies of the electric and gas bills for this year.”